parcelcraft/docs/changelog/index.md

 ## 1.4.3 {% small %}October 10, 2025{% /small %}

-- Fixed: Users were unable to open the quickstart guide from the Parcelcraft settings view if they have completed all steps in the quickstart guide due to a change in the Stripe SDK v9.
+- Fixed: Users were unable to open the quickstart guide from the Parcelcraft settings view if they had completed all steps in the quickstart guide, due to a change in the Stripe SDK v9.
 - Added: Users are now able to use USA Export as a carrier when creating shipments.
 See <https://www.easypost.com/carriers/usa-export-powered-by-asendia/>.
-- Removed: In the quickstart guide, we'e removed the account checkup step and moved it to our main settings view.
+- Removed: In the quickstart guide, we've removed the account checkup step and moved it to our main settings view.

 ---